This is the ultimate WordPress SEO checklist.

 But, it takes some work to set up and get right, so save it for when you’re popular and start getting a lot of guest blogs coming in.

-WP User Frontend is a solid plugin for accepting guest posts.
+WP User Frontend is a solid plugin for accepting guest posts in WordPress.

 If you have a brick-and-mortar business, make sure you get on Google Business.
 Getting listed there has awesome SEO value and local results appear first:

-Step 61: Once you’re very popular, start a community forum in your WordPress site.
+Step 61: Once you’re very popular, start a community forum in your WordPress website.

 Although it will be shorter content, you can still get some of the lower traffic long-tail queries from it.